 Step 1: Select Settings from the main menu.

-Step 4: Expand the folders in the Evaluation Templates menu and select the template you want to enable scoring on.
+Step 3: Under the appropriate form type, select the desired template you want to enable scoring on.

-If you are scoring the document as a whole, determine your score values based on the number of questions you have, and then enter those in the Walkthrough Scale.
+If scoring the document as a whole, determine your score values based on the number of questions that you have, and then enter those in the Walkthrough Scale.

 Best Practice: Use the template a few times to test the math and make sure that your scores and scales are working as intended.